The ED is Right for ME!

 What can I do to optimize my chances for success after I'm in an emergency nursing position?

-Once you get an emergency nursing position you should be proactive to grow in your new role.
+Once you obtain an emergency nursing position, you should be proactive to grow in your new role.
 Some tips to help you succeed include:

 • Continue to take classes and fine-tune your skills

-• Don't be afraid to ask questions - there's a wealth of knowledge to be gained from colleagues, ED managers and emergency physicians on staff
+• Don't be afraid to ask questions – there’s a wealth of knowledge to be gained from colleagues, ED managers and emergency providers on staff

-• Get involved in unit-based committees and activities as well as local, state and national ENA activities
+• Get involved in unit-based committees and activities, as well as local, state and association-wide ENA events

 • Find a mentor to help you in your professional development in emergency nursing

-• Set a two-year goal to obtain your Certified Emergency Nurse (CEN) or Certified Flight Registered Nurse (CFRN) credential
+• Set a two-year goal to obtain your Certified Emergency Nurse (CEN) or another credential

 • Keep yourself challenged and look for new professional growth opportunities

 ENA wants to help you #MakeitHappEN, no matter which specialty you choose.
-Please reach out to the member services team at membership@ena.org with any questions.
-We can't wait to see what you will do!
+Please reach out to the Membership team at membership@ena.org with any questions.